scalawithcats/scala-with-cats/src/pages/monads/index.md

   }
 ```

+We know the semantics well:

+- the first call to `parseInt` returns a `None` or a `Some`;
+- if it returns a `Some`, the `flatMap` method calls our function and passes us `aNum`;
+- the second call to `parseInt` returns a `None` or a `Some`;
+- if it returns a `Some`, the `flatMap` method calls our function and passes us `bNum`;
+- the call to `divide` returns a `None` or a `Some`, which is our result.

-At each step, the user-supplied function to `flatMap`
+At each step, `flatMap` chooses whether to call our function.
-generates the next `Option` for the next step:
+and our function generates the next computation in the sequence:

 ![Type chart: flatMap for Option](src/pages/monads/option-flatmap.pdf+svg)

+The result of computation is an `Option`,
+allowing us to call `flatMap` again and so the process continues.
-This results in a fail-fast error handling behaviour
+This results in the fail-fast error handling behaviour that we know and love,
 where a `None` at any step results in a `None` overall:

 ```tut:book